programa-stic/security-advisories/PicsArt/README.md

 ## 8. Report Timeline

-* **2014-05-05:** Programa de Seguridad en TICsent the vendor a description of the vulnerabilities found: the improper server validation of access tokens and the use of unencrypted HTTP communication with the server.
+* **2014-05-05:** Programa de Seguridad en TIC sent the vendor a description of the vulnerabilities found: the improper server validation of access tokens and the use of unencrypted HTTP communication with the server.

 * **2014-05-07:**
           PicsArt indicated that the problems where already known and that due to previous technical problems the application had switched temporary to HTTP but that the new release, 4.2.2, HTTPS would be back.

 * **2014-05-07:**
           The researcher communicated to PicsArt about having inspected the updated app and that although the communication was HTTPS, certificate validation was missing.
-Furthermore, Programa de Seguridad en TICcommunicated the vendor that the improper validation of the login process was still an issue.
+Furthermore, Programa de Seguridad en TIC communicated the vendor that the improper validation of the login process was still an issue.
 The vendor was informed about  a tentative date for May 21st set for publishing the advisory.

 * **2014-06-05:**
-          After receiving no response, Programa de Seguridad en TICasked for PicsArt about plans to fixing the issues discussed.
+          After receiving no response, Programa de Seguridad en TIC asked for PicsArt about plans to fixing the issues discussed.

 * **2014-06-05:**
           PicsArt notified that they were releasing a version into beta with fixed security and other features but with no explanation as to what was being fixed.

-* **2014-09-11:** Programa de Seguridad en TICadded the Computer Emergency Response Team to the conversation since they had also identified and notified PicsArt of the SSL certificate validation bug as part of their CERT TAPIOCA project [5].
+* **2014-09-11:** Programa de Seguridad en TIC added the Computer Emergency Response Team to the conversation since they had also identified and notified PicsArt of the SSL certificate validation bug as part of their CERT TAPIOCA project [5].

 * **2014-09-11:**
          Vendor assured that a new release (4.6.3) was being deployed where the user key was not being transmitted over HTTP in version and that they were testing new bug fixes.

-* **2014-09-16:** Programa de Seguridad en TICasked for an estimated release of the application and informed to the vendor that the application was using an external library to implement their client side API transport ([6]) and this was one of the sources for the problem of not validating the certificates properly since they were explicitly calling library methods for skipping the validation process.
+* **2014-09-16:** Programa de Seguridad en TIC asked for an estimated release of the application and informed to the vendor that the application was using an external library to implement their client side API transport ([6]) and this was one of the sources for the problem of not validating the certificates properly since they were explicitly calling library methods for skipping the validation process.

 * **2014-09-17:**
          Vendor sent the researcher a new beta version where the external library wasn't instructed to avoid validating certificates.

-* **2014-09-18:** Programa de Seguridad en TICotified that the server validation and the HTTPS vulnerabilities were still unfixed.
+* **2014-09-18:** Programa de Seguridad en TIC notified that the server validation and the HTTPS vulnerabilities were still unfixed.
 The latter was because the application was still defining the default SSLSocketFactory and HostnameVerifier in an insecure way.
 Researcher pointed the vendor to the class originating this definitions.

 * **2014-11-06:**
          Advisory was released.